-A nominated group (limited to 10) participates in workshops to develop the Educational Principles and Education Rationale to inform the Functional Design Brief.
+A nominated group (limited to 10) will participate in workshops which will develop the Educational Principles and Education Rationale which will inform the Functional Design Brief.
 These workshops are chaired by the SINSW Senior Project Director (or delegate) and may be facilitated by an Education Consultant.
-This activity informs the development of the building design.
+This activity will inform the development of the building design.